Harry Somers: Musical education

-14-year-old Somers began his study of piano after his first exposure under the tutelage of Dorothy Hornfelt, the neighborhood piano teacher.
-After two years of study with her, he was able to pass the Grade VIII examination at the Toronto Conservatory.
+Somers was 14 when he began his study of piano under the tutelage of Dorothy Hornfelt, the neighborhood piano teacher.
+After two years with her, he was able to pass the Grade VIII examination at the Toronto Conservatory.

 In 1942, Somers began studying under Reginald Godden at the conservatory, whom he stayed with until 1943.
 Godden later directed him to pursue formal studies under John Weinzweig.
 Weinzweig set up a program of traditional harmony study for him to study the 12-tone techniques.
 (Schoenberg had enforced similarly strict lessons in traditional harmony upon his own pupils, even as he encouraged them to explore dodecaphony.)
 Somers remained under Weinzweig's instruction until 1949.

 Somers took a sabbatical from his studies in 1943 to serve with the Royal Canadian Air Force during World War II.
 After WWII, Somers returned to the Royal Conservatory to continue his studies with Weinzweig with a new piano teacher, Weldon Kilburn.
 During this time, Somers was writing and performing his own works.
 Somers completed his studies at the conservatory in 1948 and then spent the summer in San Francisco studying piano under E. Robert Schmitz.
 His work was part of the music event in the art competition at the 1948 Summer Olympics.

 In 1949, Somers started to focus on composition.
 In 1949, he was awarded a $2000 Canadian Amateur Hockey Association scholarship to spend a year in Paris studying composition with Darius Milhaud.
 Somers composed his suite for harp and orchestra in 1949.
 In Paris, Somers heard the music of Boulez and Messiaen; these composers would influence his later music.